 My name is Andrew Grogan and I am local geographer who grew up in Tucson and has worked in the geospatial industry for twenty years.
 I received my bachelor’s from the University of Arizona’s School of Geography and Development with a focus on arid lands, environmental perception and urban terrain analysis.
 I received my master’s in GIS from Penn State University’s MGIS program which concluded with a capstone focusing on creating a spatial analysis model for generating cost surfaces to depict cross country mobility in natural terrain.
 In my twenty year professional GIS career I have worked for companies like General Dynamics doing geospatial development and production for a broad range of subjects including GEOINT and analysis of human/natural terrain systems.
 In other positions I have done GIS database, mapping and analysis work for large environmental engineering projects across the US.
-I’m a world traveler and avid fly fisherman with a passion for the natural world.
-As the Assistant Director of the BS and MS-GIST programs I provide technical support for GIS and Remote Sensing courses and general administrative functions across all three GIST degree programs..
+I’m a world traveler and avid fly fisherman with a facination with the natural world.
+As the Assistant Director of the BS and MS-GIST programs I provide instruction/technical support for GIS and Remote Sensing courses and general administrative functions across all three GIST degree programs.